 Aquatic Invasive Species Surveying

-In 2017 the SWCD inventoried 12 recreational lakes for new AIS infestations.
+The SWCD inventories 12 recreational lakes for new AIS infestations.
 The SWCD provides AIS education to community youth by teaching at the 6th grade Environmental Education Day.
 Fifth graders at Cambridge Intermediate Schools learn about AIS through a contracted production by the CLIMB Theatre.
 Recently, one of our technicians produced an Eurasian Watermilfoil identification video with the Spectacle Lake Improvement Association.

 So far, the following lakes in Isanti County have been found to contain Eurasian Water-milfoil: Baxter, Skogman, Spectacle, Green, and Long.